 Governance in professional associations is a system for oversight, decision-making, and accountability to the membership and the mission of the Society.
 You, as an SFDS member, have an opportunity to contribute your energy, knowledge or expertise for the betterment of our organization and our profession.
-Applications will be accepted from March 15 - April 30, 2021.
+Applications accepted from March 15 - April 30 of each year, for subsequent year's positions.

 SFDS Leadership Interest Form Submission deadline is April 30.